ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

    - Parameters:
      - `fileStreamFactory`: Function returning file stream
      - `fileSizeFactory`: Function returning file size
-     - `dataItemOpts`: Optional data item options
+     - `dataItemOpts`: **REQUIRED** - Must include Content-Type tag
      - `signal`: Optional AbortSignal
    - Signs and uploads a raw file

    > **EXTREMELY IMPORTANT**: When using `uploadFile`, you MUST add a Content-Type tag to specify the file's MIME type.
+The `dataItemOpts` parameter with tags is NOT optional for proper functionality.
 Without this tag, files cannot be properly viewed in browsers and will only be downloadable as binary data.
 This is a critical step for all file uploads.
 Example:
    > ```typescript
    > await turbo.uploadFile({
    >   fileStreamFactory: () => fs.createReadStream('image.png'),
    >   fileSizeFactory: () => fs.statSync('image.png').size,
-   >   dataItemOpts: {
+   >   dataItemOpts: {  // REQUIRED
    >     tags: [
-   >       { name: "Content-Type", value: "image/png" }
+   >       { name: "Content-Type", value: "image/png" }  // REQUIRED
    >     ]
    >   }
    > });